Skip to content

 The subagent runs autonomously with its own system prompt, tools, and model.
 The final message from the subagent is returned to the main agent, which keeps the main agent’s context clean.

-For example, if the main agent wants to understand where a certain function is located in the codebase, it can launch an explore subagent.
-The explore subagent may use hundreds of thousands of tokens to read hundreds of files, but the main agent will only see the final answer - saving the main agent from unnecessary context “pollution” from tool calls and returns.
+For example, if the main agent wants to understand where a certain function is located in the codebase, it can launch a general-purpose subagent to search.
+That subagent may use hundreds of thousands of tokens to read hundreds of files, but the main agent will only see the final answer - saving the main agent from unnecessary context “pollution” from tool calls and returns.

 By default, the built-in subagents are not reused - they are created fresh on each invocation.